La Perouse Circuit Walk to Cape Banks

 Jennifer Street Boardwalk

-It’s only 350 metres long, but it’s an interesting little detour.
-Note that the boardwalk is wheel-friendly and can also be accessed from Jennifer Street in Little Bay.
+At just 350 metres long, it’s a brief but interesting side trip.
+The boardwalk is also wheelchair-friendly and can be accessed from Jennifer Street in Little Bay.

 8. Henry Head Lookout

-The last highlight of the circuit walk is the unofficial Henry Head Lookout, but getting there from the boardwalk may be a little confusing.
+The final highlight of the circuit walk is the unofficial Henry Head Lookout, though the route from the boardwalk can be a bit tricky.

-From Cape Banks Road, follow the walking path along Henry Head Lane, and make a right turn at the intersection where you cross the road going northbound.
+From Cape Banks Road, follow the walking path along Henry Head Lane, then turn right at the intersection where you’ll cross the road heading north.

 Henry Head Lookout